ds1adr/ProfilePictureCapture/README.md

-# Profile Picture Capture - iOS
+# Profile Picture Maker - iOS
 Make profile picture with face detecting in the iOS devices.